-Representation & Rights: Disability in History and the Arts (CAT3, Spring 2021)
+Representation & Rights: Disability in History and the Arts (Spring 2021)

-Disability is diversity, yet a manifestation of diversity that has often been ignored, marginalized, and even denigrated.
-To overcome such bias, people with disabilities confronted cultural stigma and rigid boundaries used to deprive them of fundamental civil and human rights.
+Disability is diversity, yet a manifestation of diversity that has too often been ignored and marginalized.
+To overcome such bias, people with disabilities confronted cultural stigma and rigid boundaries used to strip fundamental civil and human rights.
 Representation & Rights draws on the arts – in film, play, and written word – to examine this long struggle for social and political change, highlighting the stories of people with disabilities — advocates, artists, authors — who forged a pathway for inclusion.
 Course topics include: advocacy and protest, accessibility, racism and eugenics, the impact of war, institutionalization vs. independent living, and perspectives on the role of technology.
 This course is co-taught by Professors Matthew Herbst and Lisa Porter (Theatre & Dance).
-NOTE: This course has asynchronous remote lectures, synchronous remote sections, and does not have a synchronous final exam.

 Professors Matthew Herbst and Lisa Porter previously co-taught a seminar on disability & Turkish history and took their class to Istanbul to volunteer with disability-related NGOs and schools: Türk Anneler Derneği Özel Eğitim ve Rehabilitasyon Merkezi in Florya, Özel Eğitim Merkezi in Yeşilköy, İTO Özel Eğitim Merkezi in Bağcılar, Istanbul University, and İnsan Toplum ve Teknoloji Derneği.